CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 If ``write_ic`` is set to true in **ice\_in**, a snapshot of the same set of history fields at the start of the run will be written to the history directory in **iceh\_ic.[timeID].nc(da)**.
-Several history variables are hard-coded for instantaneous output regardless of the averaging flag, at the frequency given by their namelist flag.
+Several history variables are hard-coded for instantaneous output regardless of the ``hist_avg`` averaging flag, at the frequency given by their namelist flag.

 The normalized principal components of internal ice stress are computed